An activities expansion of the transition polynomial of a multimatroid: The transition polynomial

 \subsection{A combinatorial interpretation}

+Our second main result gives a combinatorial interpretation of~\eqref{eq:cor}.
+When applied to $Z(M)$ for some matroid $M$, it essentially specializes to Theorem~\ref{thm:partition}, in a sense that we make precise in Example~\ref{eg:matcont1.5}.

-Our second main result is an analogue of Theorem~\ref{thm:partition}, giving a combinatorial interpretation of~\eqref{eq:cor}.
-Let $Z$ be a non-degenerate multimatroid with $q\geq 2$ having carrier $(U,\Omega)$ and let $\prec$ be a total ordering of its skew classes.
+Let $Z$ be a non-degenerate multimatroid having carrier $(U,\Omega)$ and let $\prec$ be a total ordering of its skew classes.
 Given a basis $B$ of $Z$, let

-An element of $B_{\inta}$, respectively $B_{\exta}$, is said to be \emph{inside active}, respectively \emph{outside active} with respect to $B$.\footnote{We have deliberately avoided using the terms internally and externally active, because the concepts we are defining here are not analogous to the usual notions of internally and externally active in matroids.}
+Again, we require non-degeneracy here to guarantee that $B$ is a transversal so that $B_{\omega}$ is defined for every skew class $\omega$.
+An element of $B_{\insa}$, respectively $B_{\outa}$, is said to be \emph{inside active}, respectively \emph{outside active}, with respect to $B$.\footnote{We have deliberately avoided using the terms internally and externally active, because the concepts we are defining here are not analogous to the usual notions of internally and externally active in matroids.}

-Now let Thus, each element of $H_Z(B)$ is obtained from $B$ by removing some (or possibly none) of its inside active elements and replacing them with the corresponding outside active elements from the same skew classes.
-We let $\mathcal H_Z:= \{H_Z(B) : B\in \mathcal B(Z)\}$.
-Note that $|H_Z(B)|=2^{|{\act_{\prec}(B)}|}$.
+Now let Thus, each element of $H_{Z,\prec}(B)$ is obtained from $B$ by removing some (or possibly none) of its inside active elements and replacing them with the corresponding outside active elements from the same skew classes.
+We let $\mathcal H_{Z,\prec}:= \{H_{Z,\prec}(B) : B\in \mathcal B(Z)\}$.
+Note that $|H_{Z,\prec}(B)|=2^{|{\act_{\prec}(B)}|}$.
 So, from Equation~\eqref{eq:cor} we get

 To state the next results we need the following definition.
 Given a subtransversal $S$ of a multimatroid $Z$, define

 Then we define $\mcs_{Z}(S,\prec)$ to be the collection of skew classes meeting $\mce_Z(S,\prec)$.
 In both cases, we omit the dependence on $Z$ when this is obvious.
 Thus $\mce_{Z}(S,\prec)$ is the collection of elements of $S$ which are the least element of a circuit $C\subseteq S$ and $\mcs_{Z}(S,\prec)$ is the corresponding collection of skew classes.
 Obviously, $|{\mce_{Z}(S,\prec)}|$ $=$ $|{\mcs_{Z}(S,\prec)}|$.